Certificate in Healthcare Informatics Program Online

 |INFO 648||Healthcare Informatics||3.0|

-- A bachelor's degree from a regionally accredited institution
+- A four-year bachelor's degree in any major from a regionally accredited institution in the United States or an equivalent international institution

 With multiple ways to submit documents, Drexel makes it easy to complete your application.
 Learn more by visiting our Completing Your Application Guide.